boennecd/parglm/cran-comments.md

 There were no ERRORs, or WARNINGs.
 There is a NOTE on `fedora-gcc-devel` on rhub, my local machine, and `debian-gcc-release` on rhub about the size of the package.

+## Resubmission
+The `noLD` errors should be fixed.

+I do not have some reference about the methods.